 This was definitely not the most efficient way to spend the 10 a.m. hour in Magic Kingdom, but it was a fun and more memorable experience than we would’ve had doing attraction 87 of the trip.
 The magic of the park is not in crossing off as many attractions as possible in a single day.

 Rides are fun, but if you focus only on getting as many “done” as possible, you’re going to miss out on the little moments that define Walt Disney World.
-We know this is an odd thing about which to get preachy in a post devoted to rope drop strategy, but we firmly believe that balance is the name of the game.
+We know this is an odd thing about which to get preachy in a post devoted to morning touring strategy, but we firmly believe that balance is the name of the game.

 Time is a precious commodity the first two hours Magic Kingdom is open, but those moments spent stopping to interact with free-roaming characters or letting your kids inspect some random detail or gag will produce memories that are far more precious.
 You’re never going to remember whether you did 19 or 21 attractions in a single day at Magic Kingdom.
 What will be ingrained in your mind, in vivid detail, are the seemingly “little things” you paused to enjoy for no reason in particular.
 Those moments of pure whimsy are when the magic happens, and what keeps us going back.